ep1phany05/NeuralPoissonSolver/README.md

 For 3D scene blending tasks, we employ [NeRF](https://github.com/yenchenlin/nerf-pytorch) as the backbone network.

 #### Data preparation
 You need to prepare the following data and place them in the `data/3d/` folder.
-Each blending scene should include:
+The directory structure should look like this:
 ```
-TODO
+data/3d/
+├── scene_1/
+│   ├── src.tar          # Source scene's NeRF model
+│   ├── tgt.tar          # Target scene's NeRF model
+│   ├── roi.pt           # Blending region
+│   ├── cam.json         # Camera parameters
+└── ...
 ```

 #### Scene blending